boybundit/linebot/README.md

 Create [Express.js][express-url] middleware to parse the request.

-It assumes that request body has never been parsed by any body parser before, so it must be placed BEFORE any generic body parser e.g. `app.use(bodyParser.json());`
+The parser assumes that the request body has never been parsed by any body parser before, so it must be placed BEFORE any generic body parser e.g. `app.use(bodyParser.json());`

 ## LineBot.verify(rawBody, signature)